ByteMuseum/metachan-api/README.md

 > [!WARNING]
 > I _do not_ provide pre-hosted instances of the MetaChan API.
 You will need to host your own instance of the API to use it.

+> [!CAUTION]
+> The API is still under **heavy development** and the `main` branch contains breaking changes.
+A lot of features are still missing and the Documentation is not complete.
+There are *no releases* yet.
+If you still want to use the API, you can build it from the source code or use the Dockerfile provided.

 ## Build/Run Instructions

 You can either build a [Docker](https://www.docker.com/) image or run the API directly using [Node.js](https://nodejs.org/).
 The API uses a `sqlite` database to store, update, cache, and retrieve metadata.
 A [Dockerfile](./Dockerfile) is provided to build a Docker image.